 The ADA – Americans with Disabilities Act

 Arguably the most influential accessibility law in the U.S., the ADA of 1990 prohibits discrimination based on disability.
-It is also officially applicable to websites, which are considered “public accommodations” by the U.S. Department of Justice.
-In addition, the ADA applies to large organizations and any business with more than 15 employees.
+It is also officially applicable to websites considered “public accommodations” by the U.S. Department of Justice.
+In addition, the ADA applies to large organizations and businesses with more than 15 employees.

 Currently, there’s some flexibility in how business owners wish to build in more web inclusivity.
-Still, at Hafferi, we believe that voluntarily meeting WCAG standards not only makes good business sense but is the right thing to do.
+Still, at Hafferi, we believe that voluntarily meeting WCAG standards makes good business sense and is the right thing to do.
 So we’re here to help you navigate the legal jargon and ensure you’re covered.

 What do ADA, ACA, and WCAG have in common?